 As an example, here is a basic life skills checklist for a teenager:

-- Money management: can your teen budget and save money?
+- Money management: budget and save money

-- Problem-solving: can your teen identify and solve problems?
+- Problem-solving: identify and solve problems

 Once you have created a checklist, you can use it to help your teen identify which life skills they need to work on.
 You can also use it as a guide for teaching your teen new life skills.
 Remember to be patient and encourage your teen as they work on developing their life skills.